Hospital treatment and other specialised health services in EU/EEA countries

 The following documentation must be enclosed if relevant for your claim:

-- If the treatment is for an occupational injury: a copy of the decision letter concerning that occupational injury.
+- a copy of the decision letter concerning that occupational injury if the treatment is for an occupational injury.

 Translation of documentation

-All documentation must be in Norwegian, Danish, Swedish or English.
+In order for Helfo to consider the claim and reach a decision, the documentation must be comprehensible.
+This means that all documentation must initially be in Norwegian, Danish, Swedish or English.
 You should therefore try to get the documentation issued in one of these languages.
-If the original documents are in another language, Helfo may ask you to have them translated by a state-authorised translator.
+If the documents are in another language, Helfo can, if necessary, ask you to have them translated.
 You must pay for the translation yourself.
-If you enclose a translation, you must also enclose the original.
+If you send in a translated document, you must also send in the original.

 Marie makes sure she gets all the documentation she needs from the hospital stay in Germany before she applies for reimbursement from Helfo.